Michael Imperioli as Christopher Moltisanti, New Jersey Mafia associate

 - Thin gold necklace with a gold religious pendant

-- Gold Cartier Tank wristwatch with a link bracelet, square case, and small white face
+- Cartier Tank gold-cased wristwatch with a link bracelet, square case, and small white face

 Do Yourself a Favor and…

 Check out the first season.
 This isn’t the kind of show where you want to skip around.

 Oh, so I can go out, fuck your sister, come back Saturday, and I go to the front of the line?